SCAD portfolio and writing guidelines

 A portfolio is a professionally presented collection of your strongest artistic work.
 Applicants are encouraged to submit only their best completed work; quality over quantity is preferred.

 SCAD accepts portfolios submitted through SlideRoom, an online file management system, for review.
 In SlideRoom, you can upload still images, Word documents, and multimedia files.

 All work must be original in fabrication and concept.
 Applicants are required to indicate their role if the submission is a result of a group project.
 Any works submitted that were influenced by another artist, such as master copies or pop-culture references, must be accompanied by proper citation.

 SlideRoom charges a fee of US$10 for each portfolio submission.

-SlideRoom allows you to upload files for submission to the admission department as a portfolio.
-If you have not yet applied to SCAD and would like your work reviewed for admission or scholarship consideration, begin the admission process by applying.
+If you have not yet applied to SCAD and would like your work reviewed for scholarships, transfer credits, exemption of credit or graduate admission consideration, begin the admission process by applying at scad.edu/apply.

 Portfolio reviews and transfer credits

 After an applicant is accepted for admission, a portfolio review is required for final transfer credit determination for specific studio courses before or during the student's first quarter of enrollment.